aliboy08/ff-scroll-animate/README.md

 * Supports inline options per element
 * Removes scroll and resize events on animation complete, if all elements are done animating and no element has animate repeat
+* You can use this site as reference for css animations: http://animista.net/

 Options: